kubewarden/rfc/rfc/0022-policy-lifecycle.md

 [design]: #detailed-design

+> Note: In this RFC, the term `Policy` will be used to refer to any of the following resources: `AdmissionPolicy`, `ClusterAdmissionPolicy`, `AdmissionPolicyGroup`, or `ClusterAdmissionPolicyGroup`.

 ## Concepts

 To implemenet the new policy lifecycle, we will introduce the following concepts:

+### Hot reload

+The Policy Server will be able to load a new policy without requiring a restart.
+This is will be achieved by refactoring the `EvaluationEnvironment` adding methods to set, update and remove policies.

 ### The Policy Server acts as a controller